Theme: Nest of Snakes

-Author/Opus: This is the 18th puzzle from our newest contributing puzzlemaster Carl Worth.
+Author/Opus: This is the 23rd puzzle from our contributing puzzlemaster Carl Worth.

 Rules: (Hybrid of Fillomino and Snake Puzzles.)
 Divide the grid along the boundary lines so that every cell belongs to a snake.
 A snake is a one-cell-wide path at least two cells long that does not touch itself, not even diagonally.
 Circled cells must be at one of the ends of a snake.
 A snake may contain one circled cell, two circled cells, or no circled cells at all.
 Numbered cells must be part of a snake with a length of exactly that number of cells.
 A snake may contain one number, multiple identical numbers, or no numbers at all.
 Two snakes of the same length cannot touch each other horizontally or vertically.